Switching energy supplier - frequently asked questions

 If you use an average amount of energy each year (that’s 11,000 kWh of gas and 4,200 kWh of electricity) you should save somewhere between €300 and €500 a year if you’re switching from standard rates to the cheapest deal on the market.

-If you use more energy than the average household, and/or live in a poorly insulated house, you’ll probably save a good bit more than that though.
+If you use more energy than the average household, and/or live in a poorly insulated house, you’ll probably save even more than that though.

 That being said, some suppliers will offer retention deals to customers to keep them sweet for an extra year or two but these tend not to be as competitive as the deals a new customer will be offered.

 It is usually a bit cheaper to get your gas and electricity from separate suppliers though this does change.

 However, you might like the convenience of only having to deal with one supplier for both fuels.
 It all depends on how much you value the convenience of getting one bill every month, as opposed to two, and of having to only deal with one supplier.